Add To Favorites

 Decorate the Chanukah symbols with Crayola Gel Markers.
 Accent them with Crayola Glitter Glue so they shine.
 Air dry flat.

-Use your imagination to decorate the edges of a large sheet of paper.
+Decorate the edges of a large sheet of construction paper.
 Air dry flat.

-Place your Chanukah symbols inside the decorative border so they are balanced and unified.
-Attach symbols to your wall hanging with Crayola School Glue.
+Place Chanukah symbols inside the decorative border so they are balanced and unified.
+Attach symbols to the wall hanging with Crayola School Glue.
 Air dry flat.

 Glue the top edge of the banner to a cardboard roll.
 Air dry flat.

 Run ribbon through the tube.
 Tie in a knot.
-Hang your wall hanging or give it as a beautiful Chanukah gift.
+Hang the wall hanging or give it as a beautiful Chanukah gift.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step